 I’ve talked about my travel wallet before, and I’m here to recommend it again.
 After I took my RFID-blocking tri-fold travel wallet on a seven-week trip to Europe, I loved it so much that I made it my everyday wallet now that I’m back home.
 Available in thirty-four colors, this wallet is the perfect size for traveling or for slipping into your handbag on a night out.
 It can fit a hardcover or softcover passport, three credit cards, a driver’s license and a hotel room key, along with a week’s worth of cash and coins.
 The material is resistant to scratches and stains, and the clasp is totally secure.
 Unless you know your giftee’s favorite color, I would suggest choosing one of the metallic neutrals as a stocking stuffer for a female traveler, and one of the non-metallic neutral shades for a male traveler.

 Laundry is one of the biggest inconveniences on an extended trip.
 Unless you’re regularly staying in rented apartments, your access to reliable washing machines and dryers is limited.
 That’s why I always carry laundry soap sheets when I travel for more than a week.
 Laundry detergent sheets are slightly larger than a postage stamp and feel like rice paper.
 They dissolve in water, creating just enough bubbly cleaning liquid to fill a standard hotel sink.
 To do a load of travel laundry, you just soak your clothes in the soapy water for a few minutes, gently agitate them, then rinse thoroughly.
 The whole process takes less than ten minutes!
 This package contains fifty lightly-scented laundry sheets (enough for several multi-week trips) inside a secure, water-resistant plastic container.
-Be careful when buying these online – what appears to be different colors on Amazon is actually different products (including hand soap, shampoo and body wash sheets, if you’re interested).

 I am embarrassed to admit that I own dozens of different one-ounce travel bottles.
 Why do I own so many?
 Because it took years for me to figure out that typical travel bottles are more trouble than they’re worth.
 They take up too much room, they are prone to spilling and you always end up with product in the bottom that you just can’t get out.
 As soon as I switched to travel-sized squeeze bottles, my toiletry troubles disappeared.
 Now, none of my skincare and haircare products go to waste, and I can fit more products in my toiletry case as my squeeze bottles become empty.
 There are many different types of squeeze bottles for sale on Amazon, but this particular set of six is affordable, spill-proof and BPA-free.